Solid Tumor Therapeutics

-The Solid Tumor Therapeutics Program focuses on the following disease groups: gastrointestinal cancers (esophageal, gastric, small intestine, colorectal, anal, hepatobiliary and pancreatic); genitourinary cancers (kidney, bladder, prostate, testicular); thoracic cancers (lung, mesothelioma), pediatric cancers, sarcoma, melanoma and head and neck cancers.
+The Solid Tumor Therapeutics Research Program focuses on the following disease groups: gastrointestinal cancers (esophageal, gastric, small intestine, colorectal, anal, hepatobiliary and pancreatic); genitourinary cancers (kidney, bladder, prostate, testicular); thoracic cancers (lung, mesothelioma), pediatric cancers, sarcoma, melanoma and head and neck cancers.

 Given the diversity of disease sites represented by the program, as most solid tumors share (1) common alterations in the major signaling pathways regulating development and homeostasis, including the EGF, TGF-b, PDGF, VEGF, IGF, Hh, Wnt, Src and c-Met pathways, (2) conserved roles for the tumor microenvironment (immune system, angiogenesis), and (3) a need for more relevant pre-clinical or concurrent models, the program focuses on aligning the research efforts across these disease sites along these themes, promoting synergy across research groups at Duke and increasing disease specific drug development and testing with investigator initiated trials.